dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 ## The Parent Problem: Managing Well-Meaning Sabotage

-Parents can be your greatest supporters or your biggest liability in the application process.
+Parents can be your greatest supporters or your biggest liability in the pre-med application process.
 The problem isn't their intentions—it's their outdated information, emotional investment, and fundamental misunderstanding of modern medical school admissions.

 ### The Generational Knowledge Gap

 Your physician parent got into medical school in 1985 with a 3.5 GPA and "good test scores."
 They genuinely don't understand why you're stressed about your 3.7/510 combination.
 When they say, "Just apply to my alma mater; I'll make a call," they don't realize their connection might actually hurt you if you can't stand on your own merits.

-Your non-medical parents learned everything from Google and their friend whose kid got into medical school three years ago.
+Your non-medical parents learned everything from Google and their friend whose pre-med kid got into medical school three years ago.
 They're comparing your journey to outdated information and different circumstances.
 When they ask, "Why don't you apply to Harvard?
 You never know!" they don't understand they're asking you to waste $200 and secondary essay time.

 ### The Helicopter Parent Syndrome in Admissions

 Admissions committees can smell parental over-involvement immediately.
 The personal statement that sounds like a 50-year-old wrote it.
 The activity descriptions that emphasize what parents value, not what actually mattered to you.
 The school list that prioritizes prestige over fit.

-I've seen parents literally write their child's personal statement.
+I've seen parents literally write their pre-med child's personal statement.
 The result?
 A 22-year-old whose essay sounds like a middle-aged professional reflecting on their career.
 Immediate rejection.
 Admissions committees want to hear YOUR voice, not your parents' interpretation of your experiences.

 ### Setting Boundaries Without Burning Bridges